saitharun08/DataEngineering-Workshop5/docs/swagger_introduction.md

 In essence, adopting Swagger streamlines the API development process, fostering collaboration, improving documentation accuracy, and ensuring the consistent implementation of APIs across diverse development environments.

-## What You'll Learn in This Section
-- The fundamentals of Swagger and its role in API development.
-- Key features and benefits that make Swagger a powerful tool.
-- How to get started with Swagger and set up your development environment.

 ### Basic Example
 Consider a simple API for managing a list of tasks.
 With Swagger, you can define the API structure using the OpenAPI Specification.
 Here's a basic example in YAML: